Proxy guide

 Static proxies may be useful when session stability matters more than IP diversity.

-• Stable account sessions and browser profiles.
+• Stable sessions and browser profiles.

 • Website availability checks.